braided essay examples

 The evolution and development of communication is a historical reflection of human intelligence and societal progress.
 In this case, it is fantastic to see how far people have come from the simple act of writing handwritten letters to the introduction of the Internet.
 With each mode of communication, they see how different changes happen in all aspects of their lives.
 In particular, traditional letters, telephony, and digital media reflect speed, style, and societal changes, which is evidence of human progress.

 In the era of letters, communication was a deliberate, reflective process.
-Handwritten letters, crafted with care, were imbued with personal touch and emotional depth.
+For example, handwritten letters, crafted with care, were imbued with personal touch and emotional depth (Hinks, 2020).
 This mode of communication shaped a sense of intimacy and patience between a sender and a recipient, as people wrote their thoughts and feelings in physical papers, often waiting days or weeks for a response.
 As a result, the physical features of letters, with individualized handwriting and paper, created a personal connection between many people who could not meet together due to long distances but wanted to share their feelings and thoughts.

 The invention and mass introduction of telephony as a communicational technology marked a significant shift in the human world.
-With the telephone, conversations that once took weeks for letters could occur in real-time, bridging distances with the sound of a human voice.
+For example, with the telephone, conversations that once took weeks for letters could occur in real-time, bridging distances with the sound of a human voice (Behrendt, 2021).
 Basically, this revolution in communication changed not just how people communicated but also social dynamics.
 Telephone conversations offered a new form of connection, one that was more direct and personal than letters, but it lacked their intimacy and patience nature.
 In turn, this era of telephones saw the beginning of the transformation of communication from writing letters to private conversations.

 The historical evolution from letters to digital media is real evidence of a dramatic shift in communication styles and human interactions that people have today.
 While letters suggested depth and emotional connection between senders and recipients, telephony allowed them to hear each other irrespective of distance.
 Furthermore, digital media helps people connect with each other anywhere in the world.
 In turn, each stage in the evolution of communication reflects changes in trends, values, and technologies.
 As a result, a better understanding of this evolution can provide new ideas into not just how people communicate but also the changing nature of social interactions and human relationships.